psanghal/text-difficulty-prediction/README.md

 5. Text Difficulty-Topic Modelling-Final
 Features extracted from the first notebook “Text Difficulty-Feature Extraction-Final” has been used extensively in all notebooks to save computational time.

-Please click on the [dataset](https://drive.google.com/drive/folders/1cLNySnwCvsXOII25XZwLlQji_Kr5koNH?usp=sharing) to download the dataset.
+Please click on the [dataset](https://drive.google.com/drive/folders/1cLNySnwCvsXOII25XZwLlQji_Kr5koNH?usp=sharing) to view the file.